fortrabbit/legal/data-processing.md

+---
-# Data processing agreement
+title: Data processing agreement navigation.excerpt: Legal basis for processing your personal data.

-last modified: 18th of August 2021

-Data processing, potentially including personal data, happens on multiple levels with web hosting.
+lead: Data processing, potentially including personal data, happens on multiple levels with web hosting.
 This agreement covers cases where you — the client — are collecting and processing personal data on our platform.
 It offers contractual terms that meet GDPR requirements.
+reviewed: 2023-11-04 14:46:32
+---

 ## 1. Introduction, scope, definitions